Sicario (2015 film): Accolades

 Among other accolades, the film received three Academy Award nominations, for Best Cinematography, Best Original Score, and Best Sound Editing.

-Themes

-Director Denis Villeneuve said the film was indeed conceived at the height of the violence in Juárez in 2010.
-According to Sebastian Rotella, an American foreign correspondent and investigative journalist, Sicario examines many aspects of the U.S. War on Drugs against, most generally, drug cartels in Mexico, Central, and South America.
-He noted that the illegal drug trafficking situation in Mexico has remained largely stagnant in the two decades prior to the film's release and that the film asserts that the American War on Drugs is "turning us into the very monsters we are trying to defeat."
-Rotella asserted that progress has been made in Mexico, and expressed qualms over the depiction of the film's extralegal "black ops campaign", relative to his experience that most U.S. operations resulted in the legal arrest and prosecution of drug lords.

 Sequels

 Lionsgate commissioned a sequel centering on del Toro's character, subtitled Soldado.
 The project was overseen by writer Taylor Sheridan.
 In April 2016, producers Molly Smith and Trent Luckinbill said del Toro and Brolin would return.
 In June 2016, Italian filmmaker Stefano Sollima was hired to direct, with Villeneuve no longer available due to scheduling conflicts.
 Principal photography began on November 8, 2016 in New Mexico.
 Sicario: Day of the Soldado was released in the United States on June 29, 2018 to generally positive reviews.

-A third film, titled Sicario: Capos, was announced prior to release of the second film, and as of February 2021, producer Molly Smith said it was still in development.
+The third film, titled Sicario: Capos, was announced prior to release of the second film, and in February 2021, producer Molly Smith said it was still in development.
+GQ magazine renewed rumours of the start of casting and storyline development in 2023 and there was more speculation in 2024.